Ikwemogena/ikwemogena/README.md

 -->
 ### Hi there, I'm Ikwemogena 👋
 ## I'm a Software Engineer
-- 🔭 I’m currently working with NUXT & Python for Data
+- 🔭 I currently work with Next, Nuxt & Python for Data
-- 🌱 I’m currently learning NUXT, NODE.js
+- 🌱 I’m currently learning NODE.js
 - 👯 I’m looking to collaborate on frontend projects
-- ✅ Q3 Goals: Contribute to Open Source Projects
+- ✅ Q2 Goals: Contribute to Open Source Projects
 - ⚡ Fun fact: When I am not coding, I am volunteering for social causes and making a positive impact in the community. 🤝💙